TheDuckCow/godot-road-generator/demo/procedural_generator/readme.md

 Once we determine we need to add another RoadPoint to extend one edge of the road, we have to decide *where* to place this new RoadPoint.
 We take the current edge's position, take it's z-basis direction, rotate it slightly by some number of degrees, and then extend the roadpoint out in that direction.

 This is a very simplicity method to place roads, but will not look that organic.
 This is because each RoadPoint placement is entirely independent to the prior one placed.
 To create more interesting curves and road designs, you'd need to perform more logic to define a "plan" for how to place several RoadPoints in sequence.
-Additionally,

 ### Deleting a RoadPoint / RoadSegment